Thank you for your interest in the Emergency Medicine Residency Program at Emory University School of Medicine.

 The Emory University Emergency Medicine department participates in the Electronic Residency Application Service (ERAS) of the Association of American Medical Colleges.
 As a result, we do not accept paper applications.
 Minimum application requirements are the common application form, a personal statement, school transcript, Dean's letter, and three letters of recommendation - at least one of which should be from Emergency Medicine faculty.

-The program also participates in the National Resident Matching Program (NRMP) (Toll Free number, 1-866-617-5837 or http://www.nrmp.org/contact.html) and all of our positions are available exclusively through the NRMP.
-You should contact the NRMP directly at 202-828-0676 for appropriate information concerning the EM-1 match in Emergency Medicine.
+The program also participates in the National Resident Matching Program (NRMP http://www.nrmp.org/contact.html) and all of our positions are available exclusively through the NRMP.
 The Department of Emergency Medicine does accept applicants with prior residency training, but does not give credit toward residency completion for any prior training.
 All Emory School of Medicine Emergency Medicine residents must complete all three years of the curriculum.
 All interviews are by invitation only.
 Application review begins in September and invitations for interviews are sent in October and November.
-The deadline for receiving applications for matriculation in the class starting July 2013 is November 1, 2012.
+The deadline for receiving applications for matriculation in the class starting July 2018 is October 1, 2017

 All of the above information is subject to change.
-If you have additional questions, please contact us at firstname.lastname@example.org or call at 404-251-8865.
+If you have additional questions, please contact us at email@example.com or call at 404-251-8865 or 8866.